royalapplications/docs/src/r2021/royalts/reference/connections/rdp.md

 The **Program** page allows you to configure the program to be started on the remote server upon connection.

 #### Program
 Specifies the program to be started on the remote server upon connection.
+[Replacement tokens](xref:royalts_advanced_tokens) are supported.

 #### Working Directory
 Specifies the working directory of the start program.